epfl-dlab/WikiHist.html/README.md

 4. When asked about the search mode type `page_title` to search for the pages by title.
 5. Give the path to the file containing the search terms `titles_to_download.txt` when the script asks for it.
 6. The data will be saved in `downloaded_data` directory.

+For more information about downloading the dataset locally and work with it, check the read.me file and scripts in the `downlading_the_final_data` directory.